Human Factors That Influence Forensic Evidence

 Our researchers observe the factors that influence forensic scientists’ performance as they examine and assess both pattern evidence and digital evidence, as well as communicate their findings to others.

-Learn how to identify common human factors forensic scientists are susceptible to and how those can negatively affect a case, and discover methods for minimizing these human factors.
+Learn how to identify the common human factors forensic scientists are susceptible to and how those can negatively affect a case, and discover methods for minimizing these human factors.